zeek/spicy/doc/autogen/types/enum.rst

 .. rubric:: Operators

+.. spicy:operator:: enum_::Call enum enum-type(int)

+    Instantiates an enum instance initialized from a signed integer value.
+    The value does *not* need to correspond to any of the type's enumerator labels.

 .. spicy:operator:: enum_::Call enum enum-type(uint)

-    Instantiates an enum instance initialized from an integer value.
+    Instantiates an enum instance initialized from an unsigned integer value.
 The value does *not* need to correspond to any of the type's enumerator labels.
+It must not be larger that the maximum that a *signed* 64-bit integer value can represent.

 .. spicy:operator:: enum_::Cast int cast<int-type>(enum)